Social Media: Helping or Hurting Your Job Chances?

-Online social communities and social media, such as Facebook and LinkedIn, are great ways to network and meet new people.
-Not only do they connect you to new people, but also potential employers.
-Employers are increasingly using online commiunities and social media as part of their hiring process.
+Online social media communities like Facebook and LinkedIn, are great ways to network and meet new people.
+Not only do they connect you friends, but also potential employers.
+Employers are increasingly using Facebook and other social media platforms to hire.

 How Online Communities Can Help Job Chances